 The Assioma DUO offers all of the benefits of a power meter pedal (dual-sided power, easy to use, compatible with all bikes, etc.), but at a lower price point than other pedals – making it one of our best-selling power meters.
-It also has a fantastic track record of reliability and dependability.
+It uses IAV technology making it super accurate and has a fantastic track record of reliability and dependability.

 Favero Assioma DUO

 - The most affordable crank-based power meter (Road Alloy)